Global weak solvability, Continuous dependence on data and large time growth of swelling moving interfaces: Results

-To be able to prove Theorem \ref{th2}, we transform (P)$_{u_0, s_0, h}$, initially posed in a non-cylindrical domain, to a cylindrical domain.
+To prove Theorem \ref{th2}, we transform (P)$_{u_0, s_0, b}$, initially posed in a non-cylindrical domain, to a cylindrical domain.
 Let $T>0$.
 For given $s\in W^{1,2}(0, T)$ with $a<s(t)$ on $[0, T]$, we introduce the following new function obtained by the indicated change of variables:

-By using the function $\tilde{u}$, we consider now the following problem $(\mbox{P})_{\tilde{u}_0, s_0, h}$:
+By using the function $\tilde{u}$, we consider now the following problem $(\mbox{P})_{\tilde{u}_0, s_0, b}$:

-The definition of a solution of $(\mbox{P})_{\tilde{u}_0, s_0, h}$ is as follows: \begin{defin} For $T>0$, let $s$ be functions on $[0, T]$ and $\tilde{u}$ be a function on $Q(T)$, respectively.
-We call that a pair $(s, \tilde{u})$ is a solution of (P)$_{\tilde{u}_0, s_0, h}$ on $[0, T]$ if the conditions (S'1)-(S'2) hold:
+The definition of a solution of $(\mbox{P})_{\tilde{u}_0, s_0, b}$ is as follows: \begin{defin} For $T>0$, let $s$ be functions on $[0, T]$ and $\tilde{u}$ be a function on $Q(T)$, respectively.
+We call that a pair $(s, \tilde{u})$ is a solution of (P)$_{\tilde{u}_0, s_0, b}$ on $[0, T]$ if the conditions (S'1)-(S'2) hold:

 (S'1) $s$, $s_t\in L^{\infty}(0, T)$, $a<s$ on $[0, T]$, $\tilde{u}\in W^{1,2}(Q(T))\cap L^{\infty}(0, T; H^1(0, 1))\cap L^2(0, T;H^2(0, 1))\cap L^{\infty}(Q(T))$.

 (S'2) (\ref{p2-1})--(\ref{p2-6}) hold. \end{defin}